RaVeR76/Bedroom-DJ/README.md

 * As a site owner, I want them to connect and love the character that is DJ Snooze-A-Lot
 * As a site owner, I want people to enjoy some top tunes from the 90s
 * As a site owner, I want like minded ravers to relive their youth through my website
 * As a site owner, I want set up a mailing list for future CD sales and updates.
-Also a competetion possibly on sigh up.
+Also a competition possibly on sign-up.
 * As a site owner, I want people to wonder who is the man behind this crazy facade that is Irelands longest Bedroom DJ